Jeffrey Epstein found injured in New York jail cell

 Two sources told NBC News that Epstein may have tried to hang himself, while a third source cautioned that the injuries weren't serious, questioning whether Epstein might have staged an attack or a suicide attempt to get a transfer to another facility.

-A fourth source said that an assault hadn't been ruled out and that another inmate had been questioned.
+Another source said that an assault hadn't been ruled out and that another inmate, identified by sources as Nicholas Tartaglione, had been questioned.

+Tartaglione, 49, is a former police officer in Briarcliff Manor, New York, who was arrested in December 2016 and accused of killing four men in an alleged cocaine distribution conspiracy, then burying their bodies in his yard in Otisville, according to court records.
+He was charged with drug conspiracy and four counts of murder and is awaiting trial.

+Sources said Tartaglione claimed not to have seen anything and not to have touched Epstein.

 Epstein was arrested July 6 in Teterboro, New Jersey, as he returned from Paris on a private jet.
 He has pleaded not guilty, and a federal judge denied bail last week.